Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Introduction

 \subsection{Contributions}

-Recent advancements in \SI{77}{GHz} FMCW radars have demonstrated highly accurate object detection and localization capabilities, regardless of environmental conditions \cite{gao2019experiments,9695280, gao2021perception, ramp}.
-In particular, these radars excel in fine-resolution Doppler velocity measurement \cite{gao2019experiments}, presenting an opportunity for background removal in automotive scenarios.
-The Doppler velocities of static objects are determined by their azimuth and elevation angles as well as the radar's instantaneous velocity and direction of motion \cite{mimosar}.
-This allows for the localization of background objects by identifying their ``specific Doppler velocity profile" and removal via filtering in the azimuth-elevation-Doppler domain.
-This approach offers several advantages over temporal and spatial domain filtering methods when dealing with the challenges posed by automotive scenarios.
-It does not rely on any training data and is applicable to both moving and stationary radar; finally (and perhaps critically) it operates efficiently without the need for heavy STAP-like covariance matrix computations.
+Recent advancements in \SI{77}{GHz} FMCW radars have demonstrated highly accurate object detection and localization, regardless of environmental conditions \cite{gao2019experiments, 9695280, gao2021perception, ramp}.
+These radars are particularly effective at fine-resolution Doppler velocity measurements \cite{gao2019experiments}, making them ideal for background removal in automotive scenarios.
+The Doppler velocities of static objects are determined by their azimuth and elevation angles, as well as the radar's instantaneous velocity and direction \cite{mimosar}.
+By identifying the specific Doppler velocity profile of background objects, we propose to filter out clutter in the azimuth-elevation-Doppler domain using notch filtering.
+This approach is more efficient than traditional temporal and spatial filtering methods, as it requires no training data, is applicable to both moving and stationary radar, and avoids complex STAP-like covariance matrix computations.